Skip to main content

 Edit Controls

-Edit mode toggle and publish button in the theme editor Edit mode — Must be switched on to make any edits.
+Edit mode — Must be switched on to make any edits.
 All edits are autosaved but not put live.
 If you close the page and return, toggle edit mode back on to see your edits.
-Publish button — Clicking publish pushes your changes live across all offers linked to the theme.
+Publish — Clicking Publish pushes your changes live across all offers linked to the theme.

 Touchpoint Navigation

-Touchpoint navigation adjusting based on offer type Depending on what offer you’re previewing, the navigation adjusts to show the touchpoints being used.
-Click the one you want to edit and the styling controls will show for that touchpoint.
+Depending on which offer you’re previewing, the navigation adjusts to show the touchpoints in use.
+Click the touchpoint you want to edit and the styling controls will update accordingly.

 Preview Controls